-Membership of the association has dwindled somewhat in recent years and therefore a review of the Association was conducted in an attempt to attract more members, particularly the younger service leavers.
-With that in mind the AACA was re-branded as the Army Air Corps Veterans’ Association (AACVA) on 12th July 2013.
+Membership of the Association dwindled somewhat in recent years and therefore a review was conducted in an attempt to attract more members, particularly the younger service leavers.
+The AACA was re-branded as the Army Air Corps Veterans’ Association (AACVA) on 12th July 2013.

 The Aims of the Army Air Corps Veterans’ Association are to: